+INTENDED USE:

-INTENDED USE: Accutest H. pylori Urease Test is intended for the qualitative detection of the urease enzyme in gastric mucosal biopsy specimens for the presumptive determination of Helicobacter pylori in symptomatic adult patients.
-SUMMARY / BIOLOGICAL PRINCIPLE: Helicobacter pylori has been shown to cause active chronic gastritis and has been implicated as a primary etiologic factor in duodenal ulcer disease, gastric ulcer and non ulcer dyspepsia1.
+Jant Accutest RUT is intended for the qualitative detection of the urease enzyme in gastric mucosal biopsy specimens for the presumptive determination of Helicobacter pylori in symptomatic adult patients.

+SUMMARY / BIOLOGICAL PRINCIPLE:

+Helicobacter pylori has been shown to cause active chronic gastritis and has been implicated as a primary etiologic factor in duodenal ulcer disease, gastric ulcer and non-ulcer dyspepsia.
 By causing chronic inflammation Helicobacter pylori may weaken the mucosal defenses and allow acid and pepsin to disrupt the epithelium.

-H.pylori produces large amounts of urease enzyme2.
+H. pylori produces large amounts of urease enzyme.
 Although urease primarily allows H. pylori to utilize urea as a nitrogen source, the breakdown of urea also produces high local concentrations of ammonia, which enable the organism to tolerate low pH (see reaction below).